SFULibrary/lockss-o-matic/INSTALL.md

 Overview
 ========

 LOCKSS-O-Matic is still in early stages of development, so there isn't a lot for end users to see.
-Developers or adventursome users can install it as descibed below.
+Developers wishing to test the SWORD server can install it as descibed below.

 LOCKSS-O-Matic uses the Symfony Web Application Framework (http://symfony.com/).
 However, you do not need to install Symfony separately.